mrcloudchase/litellm-infra/DEPLOYMENT.md

    - Verify the health check path is correct
    - Check that the application is listening on the correct port
    - Review security group rules
-   - Ensure config file is properly loaded
+   - Ensure custom container started successfully

 ### Getting Help